gtaha23/MamacOS-Batch/README.md

 see command updated!

 # Current Status
-Sorry for the command bugs we are currently working on it!
+Most of the bugs are fixed, the stable version is v0.0.8!
+Let us know if you caught a bug in the O.S